andremarcelonunes/Projeto-Shark-Attack/README.md

 The graph above is not a normal curve, but its similar to that.
 We can infer that mean is in the  20's

 Let´s use mean to consolidate the age.
-This indicator of central tendecy works well when you don´t have outliers.
+This indicator of central tendency works well when you don´t have outliers.
-looking into dataset,  you can see that age mean for white shark attacks is 30,4 years, differente from 27,4 years for all dataset.
+looking into dataset,  you can see that age mean for white shark attacks is 30,4 years, differente from 27,4 when see the whole dataset.
-Let´s remember that all other cases that species weren´t idendtify represent 64% of data and mean of age for those is 26 years.
+Let´s remember that all other cases that species weren't identified represent 64% of data and mean of age for those is 26 years.
+For sure,  it´s bring the mean for all  close to 26 years.
+But, what about per species?

-Let´s see the distribution per species on the following graph
+Let´s see the distribution per species on the following graph:

 ![](archive/dit_species.png)